-How International brand can Sell clothes on Tmall Global
+How International fashion brands can Sell clothes on Tmall Global?

 Tmall makes up over 50% of the market shares in China and is frequently talked about among foreign online retailers.

 The important thing to keep in mind about both JD and Tmall is that you don’t need to have a local company in China to start selling your products, thanks to its cross-border option.

 If you plan to sell on Tmall Global, you need to understand how to set up a store and the costs involved, you need to fulfill different requirements depending on which store type you choose.

 Types of stores you can choose and the requirements: